malahx/StockPlugins/GameData/StockPlugins/README.md

 You need to delete the StockPlugins folder in your KSP/GameData folder.

 #### Changelog

+v1.23 - 2017.01.14
+* Fix: Deleted all un-updated mods (KerbalGPS and RocketWatch),
+* Fix: Updated for DeadlyReentry 7.5,
+* Fix: Corrected the Graphotron mod name,
+* Fix: Put the diskspace of kOS to 10 000,
+* Update ModuleManager to 2.7.5,
+* Update to KSP 1.2.2

 v1.22 - 2016.06.26
 * Update ModuleManager to 2.6.25,